psml-imeji/Another-Block-Swap/README.md

 # What does this mod do
 This mod simply replace a block with another, in those cases:
-1. On world gen, it swaps every block in a chunk.
+1. It swaps every single block in the chunks near by the player.
 This will only do once per chunk to prevent lag.
 2. It swaps every blocks near the player, in a 8 blocks radius.